Strawberry Angel Food Trifle

 • Place the egg whites in a stand mixer bowl.
 With the whisk attachment and the mixer on medium beat the egg whites until they become frothy.
 This will take about 1 minute.

-• Add in the cream of tartar and continue to whisk on medium until the egg whites form soft peaks.
+• Add in the cream of tartar and continue to whisk on medium speed until the egg whites form soft peaks.

 • Spoon the batter into the UNGREASED angel food cake pan.
 Smooth out the batter on the top and place the cake into the oven for 30 minutes.